czyys/dustforceguide/README.md

 Mapler slide is a technique used to extend the time you ceiling run without friction or simply to get more distance from it.

-You begin the ceiling run holding just ‘up’ then only after a short delay start holding the forward direction key.
+You begin the ceiling run holding just ‘up’, then only after a short delay start holding the forward direction key.

 Timing on the forward press depends on what you want to use mapler slide for:
 * For keeping speed the optimal delay is 15 frames for non-virtual Dustman, and 10 frames for all the other characters.
 That’s why from non-virtual characters Dustman is usually the preferred one when maplers are involved.